 Tell me, uncle, it’s not for nothing

-Moscow burned by fire
+Moscow, burned by fire,

-given to the French?
+Given to the Frenchman?

-After all, there were fighting battles,
+After all, there were battles,

-Yes, they say, what else!
+Yes, they say, even more!

-No wonder the whole of Russia remembers
+No wonder all of Russia remembers

 - Yes, there were people in our time,